jsrobson10/fast-nuclear-sim/README.md

 # How to build

 This is built using CMake.
 You will also need the required libraries to build.
-This project currently only works on Linux.
+This project currently is only tested on Linux.

 ```
 mkdir build